yllekz/ms-edge-annoyances/README.md

 ## Settings

 ### Profiles
+* Profile Settings
     * Sync
-    * Turn off sync
+        * Turn off sync [Important: It seems that sync may get re-enabled without your consent so you will need to continually check it]
     * Microsoft Rewards
         * Turn off "Earn Microsoft Rewards in Microsoft Edge"
-* Personal info
-    * Uncheck "Save and fill basic info"
-	* Uncheck "save and fill custom info"
-* Payment info
-    * Turn off "Save and fill payment info"
     * Profile preferences
         * Uncheck "Allow single sign-on for work or school sites using this profile"
-* Share browsing data with other Windows features
+    * Share Browsing Data with other Windows Features
         * Uncheck "Share browsing data with other Windows features"
+    * Microsoft Wallet -> Settings
+        * Payment methods
+            * Uncheck "Save and fill basic info"
+            * Uncheck "Show Buy now, pay later option on sites when you shop"
+            * Uncheck "Show Express checkout on sites when you shop"
+        * Order tracking
+            * Uncheck "Track your oder status"
+        * Personal Info
+            * Uncheck "save and fill custom info"
+            * Uncheck "Automatically fill my info on sign up forms"
+        * Memberships
+            * Uncheck "Save and fill memberships"
+        * Tickets
+            * Uncheck "Display your travel reservation data from Bing"
+        * Donation
+            * Uncheck "Show opportunities to support causes and nonprofits you care about"
+        * E-tree
+            * Uncheck "Show E-tree in Wallet"
 * Privacy, search, and services
     * Privacy
         * Uncheck "Allow sites to check if you have payment methods saved"
     * Services
-        * Disable all under "Services" - this is junk like coupons, Shopping, nonprofit stuff, etc.
+        * You can effectively disable everything here, this is all junk like coupons, Shopping, nonprofit stuff, etc.
 	    * Disable "Use a web service to help resolve navigation errors"
 	    * Disable "Suggest similar sites when a website can't be found"
 	    * Disable "Save time and money with Shopping in Microsoft Edge"
 	    * Disable "Get notifications of related things you can explore with Discover"
 	    * Address bar and search -> Search engine used in the address bar = DuckDuckGo
-    * Security
-    	* Disable "Turn on site safety features to get more info about the sites you visit"
     * Search and service improvement
         * Uncheck "Help improve Microsoft products by sending the results from searches on the web"
 	* Personalize your web experience